jbakse/compform_site/content/random/index.md

 ### Generating Random Numbers

-Plain Javascript provides `Math.random()` to generate a random number.
+Plain JavaScript provides `Math.random()` to generate a random number.

 > The Math.random() function returns a floating-point, pseudo-random number in the range [0, 1); that is, from 0 (inclusive) up to but not including 1 (exclusive), which you can then scale to your desired range.
 The implementation selects the initial seed to the random number generation algorithm; it cannot be chosen or reset by the user.
 >